PeterBengtson/Ooloi-docs/ADRs/0034-Key-Signature-Architecture.md

 For custom mode, the user provides the `:accidentals` map directly rather than having it computed.
 This enables arbitrary combinations of sharps, flats, and microtonal accidentals.

 **Tonic specification:**
-Custom key signatures can optionally specify a `:tonic` (e.g., `"C"`, `"F#"`), or the tonic can be `nil` or `false` for atonal or non-tonal systems.
+Custom key signatures can optionally specify a `:tonic` (e.g., `"C"`, `"F#"`), or the tonic can be `nil` for atonal or non-tonal systems.
 The tonic serves as metadata for display or theoretical analysis but does not affect the accidentals.

 **Simple custom (same for all octaves):**
 ```clojure